thisismahabadi/knowledge-center/README.md

 You can use the ``knowledge-center.postman_collection.json`` file located in the root folder of project to see the documentation.
 As it seems you can also import the file in your ``Postman``.

 # Installation
-To start using the app you should migrate and seed data.
+To start using the app at first put your database setting in ``.env`` file and then you should migrate and seed data.

 Migrate and seed at same time: